zulip/docker-zulip/README.md

 ***

+## Requirements
+Zulip recommends at least about 1.9GB RAM on the machine you are running on.

 ## How to configure the container

 See the [Configuration](https://github.com/Galexrt/docker-zulip/wiki/Configuration) Page for infos about configuring the container to suit your needs.